-The radar plot of pre- and post-course student perceptions (Figure 5a) shows little change in student perceptions on the aspects that they raised over the course.
-Most of the change lies within the positive 425 half of the plot, notably around positive aspects of online teaching and learning with 71% of respondents mentioning this after the course in comparison to 19% pre-course.
-Phrases used by student's post-course include aspects around the ability to ask questions and not be affected by the weather: "Directly asking O's on sessions easily", "No rain!!" and the ability to engage effectively with staff: 430 "Individual engagement with professors during calls and being able to ask a lot of questions".
-Negative aspect of online teaching and learning complement this with a decrease from 63% pre-course to 50% post-course mentions, but there were still clear perceptions of having missed an opportunity, in the words of one student "Relationships between classmates and our teachers are made on field trips, and there is nothing like it to drop barriers and get people out of their comfort zone.
-These are the stories 435 we take home with our degrees, and its these memories we will cherish over any qualification we achieve", and recognition that some aspects of an actual field trip cannot be replicated: "Lack of the field experience, physical interaction with rocks and ability to interact and ask questions/discuss things with examples to which you can point at", "Not being able to look at the outcrop in person, look at any features you perhaps cannot see in enough detail in images", "Nothing can replace actually seeing these outcrops in person.
-Being able to touch the rocks and see the entire setting of a location, being 440 able to appreciate its beauty in real light and feel the enormity of what was going on with the geology from a 1st hand perspective, doing geology this way is why I enjoy the subject so much, I don't get the same gratification from just analyzing data provided.
-Also there is no chance you might happen upon something new doing field work in this way.
-Being able to contribute to the subject by finding something new for the first time must be really exciting....".
-445
+The radar plot of pre- and post-course student perceptions (Fig. 5a) shows little change in student perceptions on the aspects that they raised over the course.
+Most of the change lies within the positive half of the plot, notably around positive aspects of online teaching and learning, with 71 % of respondents mentioning this after the course in comparison to 19 % pre-course.
+Phrases used by the students post-course include aspects around the ability to ask questions and not be affected by the weather - "Directly asking Q's on sessions easily" and "No rain !!" - and the ability to engage effectively with staff - "Individual engagement with professors during calls and being able to ask a lot of questions".
+Negative aspects of online teaching and learning complement this with a decrease from 63 % pre-course to 50 % post-course mentions, but there were still clear perceptions of having missed an opportunity; for example, one student stated the following:

+"Relationships between classmates and our teachers are made on field trips, and there is nothing like it to drop barriers and get people out of their comfort zone.
+These